 - Read the travel advice.
 See our advice for your destination.
 Check the natural disasters section for information specific to your destination.

 - Subscribe for updates.
 Subscribe to get an email when we update the travel advice for your destination.
-If you get a local SIM card over there, remember to update your number.
-Otherwise you'll miss out on our SMS critical alerts in a crisis.

 - Get travel insurance.
 Make sure your insurance policy covers you for cancellations, or changes, if severe weather hits before you go.
 Also check you're covered if there's severe weather while you're away.